Elhefes/tiralabra-pathfinding/README.md

 ## Pathfinding algorithms comparison

 This repository contains a project made for a course in University of Helsinki, [Data structures and algorithms project course](https://tiralabra.github.io/2021_p4/en/).
 The goal is to implement a program that you can use to compare various different path finding algorithms.
-It is written completely in Java as that is the preferred language in this course.
+It is written in Java as that is the preferred language in this course.

 ## Documentation
 * [Specifications](https://github.com/Elhefes/tiralabra-pathfinding/blob/main/documentation/specifications.md)